-The LQS takes into account the length and keyword richness of a listing's title, its bullet points, and description, as well as the number of pictures and the resolution of the photos on the listing.
-Product listings are graded 1-10 with 10 being the best.
+The LQS takes into account the length and keyword richness of a listing's title, bullet points, and description, as well as the number of pictures and the resolution of the photos on the listing.
+Product listings are graded 1-10, with 10 being the best.

-You can find the LQS as an optional filter in Extension as well as in Jungle Scout's Product Database (you can also see an average LQS in the Product Tracker).
+You can find the LQS as an optional filter in Extension as well as in the Product Database (plus, you can see an average LQS in the Product Tracker).

 To find products with listings you can potentially improve upon, enter your parameters into the LQS filter Min and Max fields, and click 'Search'.
 The database will comb for listings within those parameters, and the results will be shown under the LQS column for each ASIN that fits your search criteria:

-⚠️ In order to see the LQS column, you first need to enable it from within the "Customize your view" options.
-If you don't see this option, double-check your settings to make sure you have activated this option:
+⚠️ In order to see the LQS column, please be sure to enable it from within the "Customize view" options.
+If you don't see this value, please double-check your settings to make sure you have activated this option:

 - Click Customize View

-In general, ASINs with a score below 3 represent very poor quality listings.
-If you see products with high demand and low competition with poor LQS these might be good opportunities.
-We always recommend adding potential products like this to your Product Tracker and monitor their performance over time.
+In general, ASINs with a score below 3 represent very poor-quality listings.
+If you see products with high demand and low competition with poor LQS, these might be good opportunities.
+We always recommend adding potential products like this to your Product Tracker and monitoring their performance over time.